U.S. Route 1/9: Middlesex and Union counties

-US 1 and US 9 begin their concurrency at a directional interchange in Woodbridge Township, Middlesex County.
-US 1 comes from the southwest, where it serves the city of New Brunswick and Edison Township, while US 9 comes from the south, a short distance to the north of an interchange with the New Jersey Turnpike (I-95) and the Garden State Parkway.
+US 1 and US 9 begin their concurrency at a directional interchange in Woodbridge, Middlesex County.
+US 1 comes from the southwest, where it serves the state capital of Trenton, along with New Brunswick and Edison; while US 9 comes from the south, where it serves the Jersey Shore region, along with the suburban communities of Freehold Township and Old Bridge Township; a short distance to the north of an interchange with the New Jersey Turnpike (I-95) and the Garden State Parkway.
 The combined US 1/9 runs northeast through business areas as a six-lane divided highway, coming to a partial cloverleaf interchange with Route 35 a short distance after the merge.
 From this interchange, the road continues as a surface road with some jughandles, passing over NJ Transit's North Jersey Coast Line.

-A short distance later, US 1/9 crosses into Rahway, Union County, where the road crosses the Rahway River before intersecting County Route 514 (CR 514) in the southbound direction.
+A short distance later, US 1/9 crosses into Rahway, Union County, where the road crosses the Rahway River before intersecting Lawrence Street (County Route 514 [CR 514]) in the southbound direction.
 The highway turns more northeast, becoming known as Edgar Road in Linden.
-In Linden, US 1/9 passes through a mix of industrial and business areas, crossing under Conrail Shared Assets Operations (CSAO)'s Linden Industrial Track line before passing between Linden Airport and the former Linden Assembly plant used by General Motors to the west.
-Following the intersection with CR 615, the road enters more urbanized areas of homes and businesses.
-After passing near a couple of cemeteries, the highway runs to the west of Bayway Refinery before passing under a Staten Island Railway freight line that is used by CSAO.
+In Linden, US 1/9 passes through a mix of industrial and business areas, crossing under Conrail Shared Assets Operations' (CSAO) Linden Industrial Track line before passing between Linden Airport and the former Linden Assembly plant used by General Motors to the west.
+Following the intersection with South Stiles Street (CR 615), the road enters more urbanized areas of homes and businesses.
+After passing near a couple of cemeteries, the highway runs to the west of Phillips 66's Bayway Refinery before passing under a Staten Island Railway freight line that is used by CSAO.
 After this bridge, US 1/9 meets the western terminus of I-278 at a partial interchange with a northbound exit and southbound entrance from US 1/9.
-Past this interchange, US 1/9 continues into Elizabeth, where it intersects Route 439 at the Bayway Circle, which has been modified to allow US 1/9 to run straight through.
+Past this interchange, US 1/9 continues into Elizabeth, where it intersects South Elmora Avenue/Bayway (Route 439) at the Bayway Circle, which has been modified to allow US 1/9 to run straight through.
 At this point, US 1/9 splits from Edgar Road.
-From the Bayway Circle, the road turns more to the east before making a sharp turn to the north-northeast and crossing the Elizabeth River on a skyway, which ends at the intersection with Jersey Street.
+From the Bayway Circle, the road turns more to the east before making a sharp turn to the north-northeast and crossing the Elizabeth River on a skyway, which ends at the intersection with East Jersey Street.
 The road continues north through urban neighborhoods as Spring Street, passing under CSAO's Elizabeth Industrial Track line.
-The highway reaches an intersection with CR 624, at which point US 1/9 turns into a freeway with a local–express lane configuration, carrying two local lanes and two express lanes in each direction for a total of eight lanes.
-The freeway comes to an interchange with the northern terminus of Route 81, and it continues around the west side of Newark Liberty International Airport.
+The highway reaches an intersection with North Avenue, at which point US 1/9 turns into a freeway with a local–express lane configuration, carrying two local lanes and two express lanes in each direction for a total of eight lanes.
+The freeway comes to an interchange with the northern terminus of Route 81, and it continues around the west side of Newark Airport.